📖 Advanced Metadata Fetch Configuration

 - Douban: Excellent for Asian literature; use as P1 when building Chinese/Japanese/Korean libraries

-Remember: There's no "perfect" configuration - it depends on your library content, priorities, and preferences.
+There's no "perfect" configuration - it depends on your library content, priorities, and preferences.
 Experiment to find what works best for you!